 Dr. Carignan is an environmental exposure scientist and epidemiologist whose research helps protect reproductive and child health by investigating exposure to mixtures of ingredients and contaminants in consumer products, drinking water and food.
 She has conducted biomonitoring and health studies for a wide range of populations including infertile couples, pregnant women, infants, new mothers, office workers, gymnasts, and communities exposed to contaminated drinking water.
 This research has contributed to public health interventions aimed at reducing exposures to flame retardants, perfluoroalkyl substances, and arsenic.
 Broad implications of her work are the importance of considering multiple exposures, preconception as a sensitive window of development, and the need for improved strategies to avoid regrettable substitution.

-She holds a joint appointment with the Department of Pharmacology and Toxicology, is an adjunct in the Department of Epidemiology and Biostatistics, and is affiliated with the Institute for Integrative Toxicology, Center for Research on Ingredient Safety, Reproductive and Developmental Sciences Program, and Environmental Science and Policy Program.
-Dr. Carignan has is the recipient of numerous awards including the Katherine Skinner Memorial Prize for Commitment to the Study of Women’s Health Issues, Champion of Toxics Use Reduction, and Pioneers Under 40 in Environmental Public Health.
+Dr. Carignan holds a joint appointment in the Department of Food Science and Human Nutrition and the Department of Pharmacology and Toxicology.
+She has received numerous awards including the Katherine Skinner Memorial Prize for Commitment to the Study of Women’s Health Issues, Champion of Toxics Use Reduction, and Pioneers Under 40 in Environmental Public Health.

 Dr. Carignan has experience teaching Introduction to Environmental Health for graduate and undergraduate students and regularly guest lectures on the topics of environmental exposure science and epidemiology.
 Her multi-disciplinary case study on climate change and health received an award from the Harvard Public Health Case-Based Teaching and Learning Initiative.